-Advice was provided in areas including SMS, Incident and safety reports, spray drift, Down to the Wire, AIRCARE, New Southern Sky, ACC premiums, employment contracts, wage changes, relationships and issues with CAA, practical advice to smaller members on SMS, aviation input to FENZ and DoC, and explaining aviation realities - including Ministry of Education, Education NZ, TEC and NZQA.
+Advice was provided in areas including improving professionalism, SMS, Incident and safety reports, spray drift, Down to the Wire, AIRCARE, New Southern Sky, wage changes, relationships and issues with CAA, practical advice to smaller members on SMS, and explaining aviation realities - including Ministry of Education, Education NZ, TEC and NZQA.

 Surveys on the health of the industry which gave us real data and allowed facts based contributions to be made to policy agencies - even if the outcomes/programmes did not necessarily result in the real value we were seeking.

-SOPs updated for Part 133, 135, 137, 141 and 145 organisations for various Alert levels and kept up to date, to make Government requirements easier to understand for members.
+SOPs updated for Part 133, 135, 137, 141 and 145 organisations for various ‘traffic light’ levels and kept up to date, to make Government requirements easier to understand for members.